 Mr. Steve Shackelford, the Editor of Blade Magazine, was kind enough to offer me my first opportunity to write for a magazine.
 My first article appeared in the fall of 2006.
 I have since written numerous articles for Blade on both custom knife makers and the business of custom knives.
 In 2009, I was made the first and only custom knife dealer to earn the distinction of Blade Magazine’s Custom Knife Field Editor.

 In 2007, I was approached by Mr. Bruce Voyles to write a regular column for Knives Illustrated.
 Bruce is one of the giants of the knife business so I was flattered that he would ask me to write for KI.
 I am the only custom knife dealer with a regular column in any knife magazine.
 In 2009, I was named the Custom Knife Field Editor for Knives Illustrated, as well.

-I love to talk knives, so I have done (and continue to do) show seminars over the last 20 years for both makers and collectors.
+I love to talk knives, so I have done (and continue to do) seminars at major knife show over the last 20 years for both makers and collectors.

 In 2013, I had the honor of being nominated for the Blade Cutlery Hall of Fame!
 I’m very grateful for this honor.

 Please feel free to contact me should you have any questions.
 I look forward to doing business with you in the near future.